darrenjkt/MS3D/docs/INSTALL.md

 ```
 docker pull darrenjkt/openpcdet:v0.6.0
 ```
 For easy running of the image we provide a script.
-Change the file paths, number of GPUs and then run it
+Change the file paths, number of GPUs and then run it.
+Use `docker ps` to find the container name.

 ```
 bash docker/run.sh
 docker exec -it ${CONTAINER_NAME} /bin/bash
 ```

 c.
-Install `pcdet` and the tracker with the following commands
+Within the container, install `pcdet` and the tracker with the following commands
 ```shell
 python setup.py develop
 cd tracker && pip install -e . --user